 The experiment was laid in a randomized complete block design, the samples were replicated three times .

 Data Collection: Data Collection Commenced at germination and ended three weeks after germination.
-The following morphological data were used to evaluate the effect of the Chemical herbicides (xtrazine) on the growth of fluted pumpkin.
-These parameters are number of days of germination, plant height at germination, number of leaves, plant height, Leaf lenght, petiole length three weeks after germination..
+The following morphological data were used to evaluate the effect of the chemical herbicides (xtrazine) on the growth of fluted pumpkin.
+These parameters are number of days of germination, plant height at germination, number of leaves, plant height, leaf length, petiole length three weeks after germination.

 Statistical analysis.